Jovan Divjak

-Jovan Divjak (Јован Дивјак; 11 March 1937 – 8 April 2021) was a Bosnian army general who served as the Deputy Commander of the Bosnian army's main staff until 1994, during the Bosnian War.
+Jovan Divjak (Јован Дивјак; 11 March 1937 – 8 April 2021) was a Bosnian general who served as the Deputy Commander of the Bosnian army's general staff until 1994, during the Bosnian War.

 Early life and education

 Divjak was born in Belgrade to parents originally from the Bosanska Krajina region of Bosnia.
-His father was stationed in the Yugoslav People's Army (JNA) in Serbia.
-His family, like himself when he was alive, currently reside in Sarajevo, where Divjak moved in 1966.
+His father, a teacher by profession, was serving in the Royal Yugoslav Army in a village outside of Belgrade at the time of Divjak's birth.
+Jovan's family, like himself when he was alive, live in Sarajevo, to which Divjak moved in 1966.
 From 1956 to 1959, he attended the Military Academy in Belgrade.
 In 1964 and 1965, he attended the École d'État Major in Paris.
 Although Divjak was an ethnic Serb born in Serbia, he identified as a Bosnian.